-In an ideal world you'd be able to throw all your clothes in the washing machine and call it a day.
+In an ideal world, you'd be able to throw all your clothes in the washing machine and call it a day.
 Unfortunately, certain fabrics require a little more attention than others.
 This may seem like a pain, but it will prolong the life of your special garments so you can enjoy them for longer.
 We've put together a little guide to help you!

-Fabrics That Can Be Machine Washed: Acrylic, Cotton, Linen, Lycra, Nylon, Polyester, Rayon.
+Fabrics That Can Be Machine Washed: Acrylic, Cotton, Linen, Lycra, Nylon, Polyester, Rayon

 These are the easiest fabrics to care for, but that doesn't mean you can mix them.
 Pay attention to the temperature and cycle.
 Acrylic, cotton knits, nylon, and rayon should be used on a delicate cycle with warm or cool water.
-Keep in mind to separate your cottons by weight.
-For example, separate light cottons like t-shirts and heavy cottons like denim.
-Use cold water for dark or bright colors, or to preserve energy.
-When washing linen, try to make your load lighter as it absorbs water more than other fabrics.
+Keep in mind to separate your cotton by weight.
+For example, separate light kinds of cotton-like t-shirts and heavy cotton-like denim.

 You can tumble dry acrylic, cotton, linen (though hanging white linens in the sun will preserve the color), lycra, nylon, and polyester.
 It's best to use a low setting to avoid damage.
 Hang dry rayon as it is a more delicate fabric.
+Use cold water for dark or bright colors, or to preserve energy.
+When washing linen, try to make your load lighter as it absorbs water more than other fabrics.

-Fabrics That Should Be Hand-Washed: Silk, Lace, Velvet, Wool, Cashmere.
+Fabrics That Should Be Hand-Washed: Silk, Lace, Velvet, Wool, Cashmere

 These fabrics are more sensitive and therefore should be hand-washed.
 Some washing machines come with hand-wash cycles or silk/wool cycles, but if you're dealing with an extra special or expensive piece it's best not to risk it.
 You can use a special silk/wool wash, or something mild like baby shampoo.

 Silk can be hung to dry, but knits like wool and cashmere should be laid flat on a towel so they don't lose their shape.
 Dry them in a place that doesn't have direct sunlight or heat.
 Note: this also applies to storing knits.
 Ideally, they should be folded as hanging knits can stretch them out.

-Fabrics That Should Be Dry Cleaned: Leather & Suede.
+Fabrics That Should Be Dry Cleaned: Leather & Suede